Patient education: General travel advice (Beyond the Basics)

 Ear and sinus symptoms — The change in air pressure during flight may cause ear and sinus symptoms, especially for travelers with upper respiratory tract infections.
 These symptoms may include difficulty hearing and pain in the ears or sinuses.
 In most individuals, the symptoms can be prevented by taking an oral (pseudoephedrine) or nasal (oxymetazoline) spray, decongestants, or antihistamines (diphenhydramine).

 Blood clots — Sitting for prolonged periods during air travel causes blood to pool in the legs, which can increase the risk of forming blood clots in the legs, especially in individuals who have clotting or vein disorders.
 People with these conditions may be advised to take certain medications, to stretch frequently, and/or to wear compression stockings during long flights to reduce the risk of blood clots.
-(See "Patient information: Deep vein thrombosis (DVT) (Beyond the Basics)".)
+(See "Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)".)

 All travelers should consider the following recommendations for flights longer than six to eight hours (table 1).